ims-systems-00/ims-kb/docs/Data Import.md

 ## Prerequisites for Importing Data into iMS System

 Before you begin importing data into iMS Systems, you must first ensure that the data in question is in the **CSV** file format and organised in **columns** with the top row of each column providing the name of the field, as the system will read the top row for the names of the columns and will then provide these for you to select via the dropdowns.
+You must also ensure that there are no empty cells within any of the columns, otherwise the data import process will not validate successfully.

 *Please also view the specific section for your chosen module [here](#available-modules) to ensure that your spreadsheet meets all the relevant requirements.*